k5lowe/Ad-Renewal-Automation/README.md

 - https://medium.com/@gbemiadekoya/importing-python-libraries-in-vs-code-e9e7806586a7

-Please feel free to use this automation!
-And finally, any feedback on how to optimize this code would be greatly appreciated.
+Please feel free to use this code!
+Lastly, any feedback on how to optimize this code would be greatly appreciated.